brunoperry/paradisecafe2/README.md

 # paradisecafe2 / remastered
-The idea
+The idea came from [falsovsky](https://github.com/falsovsky/paradise.js) who is doing a similar project.
+I decided to give it a try and make my own remake of the game.
-Remake of a popular portuguese game using vanilla javascript.
+Using vanilla javascript.

 [Play it here](http://brunoperry.net/paradisecafe2/)